Proper Orthogonal Descriptors for Multi-element Chemical Systems: Potential Fitting

 \subsection{Optimization of hyperparameters}

 The hyperparameters contain inner and outer cut-off distances for two-body and three-body interactions.
 They can affect the prediction performance of the resulting potential.
 We observe through our numerical experiences that longer cut-off distances do not necessarily translate to better performance.
 Furthermore, setting them to some heuristic values may lead to an interatomic potential that can be less accurate than the potential obtained by optimizing the cut-off distances.
-Therefore, it is necessary to optimize the hyperparameters.

-Let $\Omega^{\bm \eta}$ be a domain in which the hyperparameters reside.
-We consider solving the following constrained optimization problem
+Thus, we solve the following constrained optimization problem

 where $w \in [0,1]$ is a given scalar weight, and $\|\cdot \|_{\rm MAE}$ is defined as